DolevAlgam/anchor/ARCHITECTURE.md

 - Credentials are passed via environment variables (SRC_* for discovery, DEST_* for deployment)

 ### Agent Loop
-- Iterates up to `--max-iters` times (default 20)
+- Iterates up to `DEFAULT_MAX_ITERATIONS` times
 - Each iteration:
   1. Snapshots workspace state (fmt, validate, plan)
+  2. Captures directory structure and main.tf content
-  2. Builds prompt with recent observations
+  3. Builds prompt with recent observations from memory
-  3. Calls LLM with available tools
+  4. Calls LLM with available tools
-  4. Executes returned tool calls
+  5. Executes returned tool calls
-  5. Checks for completion
+  6. Checks for completion
+  7. Sleeps for `DEFAULT_AGENT_SLEEP` seconds
-- Memory buffer keeps last 50 observations for context
+- Memory buffer keeps last N observations for context (configurable)

 ## Recent Improvements

 - **Module/Directory Name Handling**: All module and directory names are now stripped of trailing spaces, preventing Terraform validation errors.
-- **Centralized Configuration**: All configuration defaults (AWS region, branch, log level, max iterations, AWS services for Terraformer, etc.) are now defined in `anchor/constants.py`.
+- **Centralized Configuration**: All configuration defaults are now defined in `constants.py`.
-- **Improved Error Handling**: The system now provides clear error messages for invalid AWS credentials, OpenAI API key issues, and module directory problems.
+- **Improved Error Handling**: Clear error messages for invalid AWS credentials, OpenAI API key issues, and module directory problems.
+- **Enhanced Context**: Workspace snapshots now include directory structure and main.tf content for better LLM decision making.

 ## Troubleshooting

 - **Invalid AWS Credentials**: Check your environment variables or `.env.local` for correct AWS keys if you see credential errors.
 - **OpenAI API Key Error**: Ensure your `OPENAI_API_KEY` is valid if you see authentication errors.
 - **Module Directory Errors**: If you see errors about unreadable module directories, check for valid credentials and resources in the source account.
+- **Memory Issues**: If the agent seems to lose context, check the `DEFAULT_MEMORY_ITEMS` setting in `constants.py`.

 ## Maintainability

-- All defaults and service lists are now in `anchor/constants.py` for a single source of truth.
+- All defaults and service lists are now in `constants.py` for a single source of truth.
 - The agent and Terraformer reference these constants, reducing duplication and improving maintainability.
+- Clear separation of concerns between components:
+  - Agent handles decision making
+  - Workspace manages file operations
+  - Memory maintains context
+  - Tools execute actions
+  - Constants provide configuration